tyler-bartunek/ShoeBot/README.md

 to this date was licensed under the terms of the MIT license, and includes the content of the directory `/software/Hardware Characterization/Wheels Module`.
 The transition to the Apache License-2.0 is to reflect that this repository contains more than just software.

+This project also uses PyMC in the motor characterization code for the Wheels module.
+PyMC is also licensed under the terms of the [Apache License-2.0](LICENSE), and also includes software licensed under the MIT license.
+A notice is provided in the main directory of this repository, to underline this point and include the necessary copy of the MIT license for portions covered by that license.